 2. Determine if there is a market for your type of food

-You could be the greatest meal-planner and cook in your neighborhood, but if there is no market for your specialties, then you don’t have a business, according to the Open Forum article.
+You could be the greatest meal-planner and cook in your neighborhood, but if there is no market for your specialties, you don’t have a business.

-You also need to realize the amount you charge for a meal can make or break your enterprise.
-Spend time researching comparable products and determining your costs before setting prices, an Open Forum article suggests.
-For instance:
+You also need to realize that the amount you charge for a meal can make or break your enterprise.
+Spend time researching comparable products and determining your costs before setting prices.

 3. Make your at-home culinary events a social experience

-According to the Penny Hoarder, most guests will be at your table for the social experience.
-They’ll get to meet other guests who share their passion for food, and maybe even learn some come cooking tips from the chef (that’s you!)
+Guests will come to your table expecting a social experience.
+They’ll get to meet other guests who share their passion for food, and maybe even learn some cooking tips from the chef.
+(That’s you!)

-This works particularly when you have out-of-towners in your home, or, better yet, travelers from abroad who might not be familiar with your local cuisine.
+This works particularly well when you have out-of-towners in your home.
+You might even get travelers from abroad who are not familiar with the local cuisine.

-So go with your passion and make some money on the side.
+So go with your passion and make some money on the side by cooking.
 If you have more suggestions, please offer them below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.